jazzband/django-dbbackup/docs/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In general, you should not be downloading and installing stuff
-directly off repositories -- especially not if you are backing
+directly from repositories -- especially not if you are backing
 up sensitive data.

 Security is important, bypassing PyPi repositories is a bad habit,